WillOram/cyber-incident-management/README.md

 7. How is the organisation building an increased state of readiness?

+## Managing an interrupted remediation

+If remediation activities are interrupted by an alert what are the key questions to ask.

+1. When did the first alert occur?

+2. What is the first evidence of compromise on this system? (e.g. before or after eradication, key to decide whether to rapidly remediate)

+3. Should any of this activity have been blocked?

+4. Are we seeing any of the same indicators as used previously? (e.g. IP or domain names)

+5. Are we seeing similar TTPs to previous activity?

+6. Are we confident this is the same attacker?

+7. Are we seeing attacker hands-on keyboard activity?

+8. What activity has the attacker performed?

+9. What level of access has the attacker gained?

+10. Is there any other related activity on other systems?

+Key decision making factors for response

+1. Are we confident all new activity has been identified?

+2. Will we alert on all instances of this activity going forward?

 ## Delivering the response to an incident

 Responding to a significant cyber security incident requires not only a technical response but a highly integrated strategic organization-wide response.